fedeizzo/zettelkasten/icns.md

 * what is SSL/TLS?
 Where is it used?
 * how does the handshake protocol of TLS works?
 What is the role of DH technique?
 * what are the potential security problems of TLS?
+* what are the goals of saml?
+* what is the structure of a SAML assertion?
+* what is a SAML profile? give an example
+* what is the difference between IdP-Initiated and SP-Initiated Web SSO?
+* what is the flow of an IdP-Initiated Web SSO?
+* what is the flow of an SP-Initiated Web SSO?
+* what are the main security concerns underlying the deployment of SAML?
+What are the main mitigations measures?
+* what is SPID?
+What is eIDAS?
+Is there a relationship between the two?
+* Give an example of scenario in which eIDAS is useful

 ## TODO list
 - [ ] in cybersec perspectives slides there is a reference to GDPR.
 Check if the content is the same inside GDPR and privacy slides
 - [ ] think to move CIE 3.0 from sslTLS zettel to a new one
+- [ ] write better SAML part